AlexandrovLab/SigProfilerMatrixGenerator/README.md

-      plot=False         [boolean] Integrates with SigProfilerPlotting to output all available visualizations for each matrix. tsb_stat=False     [boolean] Outputs the results of a transcriptional strand bias test for the respective matrices. seqInfo=False      [boolean] Ouputs original mutations into a text file that contains the SigProfilerMatrixGenerator classificaiton for each mutation.
+      plot=False         [boolean] Integrates with SigProfilerPlotting to output all available visualizations for each matrix. tsb_stat=False     [boolean] Outputs the results of a transcriptional strand bias test for the respective matrices. seqInfo=False      [boolean] Ouputs original mutations into a text file that contains the SigProfilerMatrixGenerator classificaiton for each mutation. cushion=100	[integer] Adds an Xbp cushion to the exome/bed_file ranges for downsampling the mutations.